Ronitydv/rps-attendance-system/README.md

 ```

 ## Contributing
 Feel free to fork and improve the system.
-Pull requests are welcome!
+Pull requests are welcome! contact the dev: 9817567037

 ## License
-This project is open source and available under the MIT License.
+This project is open source and made by student{ronit yadav]

 ## Support
 For issues or questions, please open an issue on GitHub.</content>

 <parameter name="filePath">c:\Users\raoya\vs code\New folder20\README.md